Sixelayo/cudaTemplate/README.md

 # cudaTemplate

-starter kit for GPU programming, using VSCode
+starter kit for GPU programming, if you want to use Visual Studio Code

 # Requierement